4d/docs/docs/API/datastoreClass.md

 #### Description

-The `.setAdminProtection()` function <!-- REF #datastoreClass.setAdminProtection().Summary -->allows disabling any data access on the [web admin port](Admin/webAdmin.md#http-port), including for the [Data Explorer](Admin/dataExplorer.md) in `WebAdmin` sessions<!-- END REF -->.
+The `.setAdminProtection()` function <!-- REF #DataStoreClass.setAdminProtection().Summary -->allows disabling any data access on the [web admin port](Admin/webAdmin.md#http-port), including for the [Data Explorer](Admin/dataExplorer.md) in `WebAdmin` sessions<!-- END REF -->.

 By default when the function is not called, access to data is always granted on the web administration port for a session with `WebAdmin` privilege using the Data Explorer.
 In some configurations, for example when the application server is hosted on a third-party machine, you might not want the administrator to be able to view your data, although they can edit the server configuration, including the [access key](Admin/webAdmin.md#access-key) settings.

 In this case, you can call this function to disable the data access from Data Explorer on the web admin port of the machine, even if the user session has the `WebAdmin` privilege.
 When this function is executed, the data file is immediately protected and the status is stored on disk: the data file will be protected even if the application is restarted.

 #### Example